JCesarCM93/DoItPicBoot/PIC18F27Q43/README.md

 CALL   UartWrite // send WREG value to TX
 ```
 ## InitSys
-Calls default macros to initialize the system for the most examples
+Calls default macros to initialize the system for the most examples.

     CALL    InitPinOut
     MOVLW   0b00001000